amnezia-vpn/amnezia.org-content/docs/en/instructions/03_text-key-connection/03_text-key-connection.md

 ## Choose the data type you have.

-In these instructions, we will look at connecting via a text key, so choose "Open a config file, key or QR-code"
+In these instructions, we will look at connecting via a text key, so choose "Open a config file, key or QR-code" The key should look something like this **VPN:///ue34nf\feh.....**
+Do not use keys from public sources, they may have been posted for the purpose of intercepting your personal data.

 ![](https://raw.githubusercontent.com/amnezia-vpn/amnezia.org-content/master/docs/en/instructions/03_text-key-connection/img/tkc_en_2.png)